nikfrank/lijsp/README.md

 what to do about non-function objects as first members?
 --> for .. in loop them as first values?
+	    // sp the rest of the list for each k:v pair
+	    // return the object withe returns in place

 we'll likely have options from the functions table look at the params (process any which are arrays) to determine which function to call